Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/api/fabric_methods.rst

 .. important::

-    Every process needs to enter the collective calls, otherwise the program will hang!
+    Every process needs to enter the collective calls.
+Otherwise, the program will hang!

 Learn more about :doc:`distributed communication <../advanced/distributed_communication>`.